ibg101/dex_pulse/README.md

 - **Token Authority Information**:
   - **Mint Authority**: The address responsible for minting new tokens.
   - **Freeze Authority**: The address that can freeze the bought tokens.
-- **Raydium-Specific Data**: For pools created through Raydium DEX, additional fields are provided:
+- **LP Token Meta**: For pools that support minting LP tokens, additional fields are provided:
-  - **LP Token Mint**: The mint address of the LP token, which will be used in future ws burn subscriptions in order to track locked liquidity.
+  - **Mint**: The mint address of the LP token, which will be used in future ws burn subscriptions in order to track locked liquidity.
-  - **LP Token Minted Amount**: The amount of LP tokens minted.
+  - **Minted Amount**: The amount of LP tokens minted.
+  - **Burnt Amount**: The amount of LP tokens burnt (if exists).
+  - **Locked Liquidity Percentage**: Displays the percentage of locked liquidity in the pool.
+Calculated only if the burnt amount is known.

 ## Architecture

 - **Rust-Based**: The project is written in Rust to leverage its performance and memory safety features.
 - **Custom Instruction Parsers**: Instruction parsers are custom-built and located in the utils/parser/ directory.
 These parsers handle the analysis of instructions without relying on external libraries, which reduces overhead and increases speed.
 - **Custom Lightweight RpcClient**: The project uses a custom, lightweight RpcClient and located in the rpc/ directory, which avoids the need for Solana crates and provides minimal overhead for maximum performance when interacting with Solana RPC.
-- **Support for Multiple DEXs**: While the current implementation supports Raydium and Meteora, the architecture allows for easy extension to additional Solana-based DEX platforms in the future.
+- **Support for Multiple DEXs**: While the current implementation supports Raydium, Meteora and PumpSwap, the architecture allows for easy extension to additional Solana-based DEX platforms in the future.
 - **Modular Architecture**: The project is divided into several modular components, each designed to handle specific tasks.
 This structure allows for clean separation of concerns and scalability.
   - **Bot** Module: The heart of the project, responsible for elegantly connecting all functions and orchestrating the flow of data between different components.
   - **Observations** Module: Contains the logic for filtering WebSocket (WS) events and orchestrator functions that handle WSS.